preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/document-management/document-templates/index.rst

 To upload a document to use as a template:

 1. Select "Upload Document".
-2. Upload teh file by using drag and drop or click "Browse" to browse for the file and select it.
+2. Upload the file by using drag and drop or click "Browse" to browse for the file and select it.
 3. Click "Save".

 .. image:: dm-template-new-8.png